norizou/Arduino/EnvironmentLogger/README.md

-This is ongoing project to measure barometic sensor and SD card data logger.
+This is ongoing project to measure the values of temparature, humidity, barometic pressures values and stored all of them into SD card.